harness/developer-hub/docs/continuous-integration/use-ci/manage-dependencies/ci-localstack-background-step.md

 ---
 title: Run a LocalStack service
-description: Run LocalStack as a Background step in a CI Pipeline
+description: Run LocalStack in a Background step in a Build stage.
 sidebar_position: 30
 redirect_from:
   - /tutorials/ci-pipelines/test/localstack